 c) research Q & A: we will discuss experiences of research, writing, presenting work at conferences, impact and work with the community, publication, or “career-building”.

-The module will run throughout the whole of the 2017/2018 academic year.
+The module will run throughout the Autumn and Spring terms of the 2018/2019 academic year.

 In the Autumn Term, the module will be running on the following dates and times: